IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > 20. States parties have an obligation to monitor and regulate the conduct of non-State actors to ensure that they do not violate the equal right of men and women to enjoy economic, social and cultural rights.
 This obligation applies, for example, in cases where public services have been partially or fully privatized.
 ICESCR GC 16 - p20

+> Adoption of legislation to address discrimination is indispensable in complying with article 2, paragraph 2.
+States parties are therefore encouraged to adopt specific legislation that prohibits discrimination in the field of economic, social and cultural rights.
+Such laws should aim at eliminating formal and substantive discrimination, attribute obligations to public and private actors and cover the prohibited grounds discussed above.
+ICECSR GC 20 - p37

+> States parties should also adopt appropriate **preventive measures to avoid the emergence of new marginalized groups**.
+ICECSR GC 20 - p38

 ##### Equality

 Equality is a fundamental principle of human rights.
 The *International Covenant on Civil and Political Rights* requires States to ensure men and women have equal enjoyment of their rights (Article 3), and that men are equal before the law and have equal protection of the law (Article 26).